noseratio/coroutines-talk/README.md

 And so by analogy with `IEnumerable`, we can use `IAsyncEnumerable`-methods to implement coroutines with async calls inside.

 Before we get to a [real life example](###-A-real-life-scenario) of that, let's reproduce what we've done so far with `IEnumerable`-based `CoroutineA` and `CoroutineB`, but [using `IAsyncEnumerable` this time](https://github.com/noseratio/coroutines-talk/blob/main/Coroutines/AsyncCoroutineDemo.cs).
-We still want to run `return yield` continuations upon fixed timer intervals, but we also want to make sure there is no pending user input in the UI thread's message queue, before we proceed with any micro-task that runs on the UI thread.
+We still want to run `yield return` continuations upon fixed timer intervals, but we also want to make sure there is no pending user input in the UI thread's message queue, before we proceed with any micro-task that runs on the UI thread.
 That's what [`inputIdler.Yield()`](https://github.com/noseratio/coroutines-talk/blob/main/Coroutines/InputIdler.cs) is for below:

 ```C#
 private static async IAsyncEnumerable<int> CoroutineA(